Safe-Streets-Halton/safe-streets-halton.github.io/_volunteer-postings/director-of-volunteer-services.markdown

 * Must not be bankrupt and must be able to manage property under Canadian law.

 * Must be an active member of Safe Streets Halton.

+* Must be an elected member of the board of directors.

 **Time Commitment:**